 Our White and Red Flights are popular for comparing wines side by side and providing enough time and wine to contemplate the differences.
 Both Flights consist of varietals as well as blends, demonstrating the art of wine-making.

-The Select Dry White Flight consists of the 2013 Chardonnay, 2014/15 Chardonnay, 2015 Riesling, and 2015 Grüner Veltliner.
+The Select Dry White Flight consists of the 2013 Chardonnay, 2014/15 Chardonnay, 2017 Riesling, and our current Stay Sail White.
 The methods we use to make our Chardonnay are similar from year to year, the primary difference being the growing seasons.
 In fact, the 2014/15 is a blend of 2014 and 2015 as we felt the sum of the two vintages was greater than the parts.
 It is particularly interesting to see exactly how different vintage years can be.

 The wines on the Select Dry Red Flight are our 2013 Proprietor’s Reserve, 2014 Chambourcin, 2013 Pinot Noir, and 2017 Barrel-Select Maréchal Foch.